 iOS WIDI App version vs WIDI firmware version

 First of all it is important to distinguish two different types of updates.
-You have an updated iOS app that currently runs 1.2.XX.
-You need to update that first.
-Next, to fully access the latest features, you need to upgrade your WIDI devices' firmware to version v0098 or higher.
+You will need the latest iOS app version 1.2.XX or higher.
+You will need to update that first.
+Next, to fully access the latest features, you need to upgrade your WIDI devices' firmware to version v0137 or higher.

 Upgrade firmware one-by-one!

 It is important to understand that WIDI devices upon themselves are designed to be as easy in use as possible.
 That is why WIDI devices pair automatically.
 They automatically switch between the central role and the peripheral role.

 Generally speaking, it does not matter if your device is the central or peripheral.
 As both roles allow bi-directional (duplex) communication.

 The central and peripheral role become important when updating firmware and setting up groups with multiple WIID devices.
 You can update your firmware with the WIDI app.
 In this case, you need to understand that the WIDI App (thus your mobile device) becomes the central device to push settings towards the peripheral (your WIDI device).

 If you update one single WIDI device, simply boot it and pair it with your WIDI App.
 Next you can update to firmware v0137 or higher.